JessicaDixie/Wedding-Bells-Backend/README.md

 2. Install dependencies

         npm install
-3. Create a .env file
-In the root folder:
+3. Create a .env file (optional for local testing) in the root folder:

         MONGO_URI=<your MongoDB connection string>
         ADMIN_PASSWORD=<your chosen admin password>